-Almost everyone will, at some point, use credit – whether by taking out a money loan or buying something on credit.
+Almost everyone will, at some point, use credit – whether by borrowing money or paying a bill at the end of the month.

 'Credit' often involves borrowing money from a lender because you don’t have the savings to buy something straight away.
 But ‘credit’ can also include other situations like opening up a telephone account and paying the bill at the end of the month.